ehotaling/Disease_Prediction/Readme.md

 - Persisted models for Random Forest, Logistic Regression, and MLP
 - Bar charts and comparative visuals for accuracy, precision, recall, and F1
 - Presentation deck with full methodology, results, visualizations, and critical analysis
-- Clear documentation for both code and findings, readable by instructors and LLMs
+- Clear documentation for both code and findings.